The DG-category of secondary cohomology operations

-\begin{lem} For $\cat{T}$ a locally linear track category, the following are equivalent. \begin{enumerate} \item Composition in $\cat{T}$ is left linear. \item The abelian group object structure of $\cat{T}(A,B)$ is natural in $A$. \end{enumerate} If moreover $\cat{T}$ has finite (strict) products, then these conditions are further equivalent to the following. \begin{enumerate} \item For every object $B$, the abelian group object structure of $\cat{T}(A,B)$ is induced by a (strict) abelian group object structure on $B$, i.e., by ``pointwise addition in the target''. \end{enumerate} \end{lem}
+\begin{lemma} For $\cat{T}$ a locally linear track category, the following are equivalent. \begin{enumerate} \item Composition in $\cat{T}$ is left linear. \item The abelian group object structure of $\cat{T}(A,B)$ is natural in $A$. \end{enumerate} If moreover $\cat{T}$ has finite products (in the $\Gpd$-enriched sense, namely strict products), then these conditions are further equivalent to the following. \begin{enumerate} \item For every object $B$, the abelian group object structure of $\cat{T}(A,B)$ is induced by a (strict) abelian group object structure on $B$, i.e., by ``pointwise addition in the target''. \end{enumerate} \end{lemma}